aws-samples/aws-marketplace-reference-code/README.md

 ```

 Instructions on setting up your environment to run the Python examples can found in the [Python sub-folder](./python) of this repository.
-Instructions on setting up your environment to run the Java examples can found in the [Java sub-folder](./java) of this repository.

 ### Submit defects & questions
 If you find any defects with the APIs, need help troubleshooting, or have general questions or feedback, [use this form to contact us](https://aws.amazon.com/marketplace/management/contact-us/)